The bi-dimensional Directed IDLA forest: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{sec:def}, we define the infinite aggregates $A_n[\infty]$, $A^*_n[\infty]$ and $A^\dag_n[\infty]$ and {we state their first properties} {that mostly rely on the particular order in which the particles are sent in $A_n[\infty]$ and $A^*_n[\infty]$.} Then, in Section~\ref{sec:hightpart}, we prove that a.s.\,particles emitted above some random level contribute to the aggregate before visiting the strip $\Z_M$ and that $A_n[\infty]$ and $A_n^*[\infty]$ are not equally distributed.
+In Section~\ref{sec:def}, we define the infinite aggregates $A_n[\infty]$, $A^*_n[\infty]$ and $A^\dag_n[\infty]$ and we state their first properties. {The proofs of the properties concerning $A_n[\infty]$ and $A^*_n[\infty]$ mostly rely on the particular order in which the particles are sent.} Then, in Section~\ref{sec:hightpart}, we prove that a.s.\,particles emitted above some random level contribute to the aggregate before visiting the strip $\Z_M$ and that $A_n[\infty]$ and $A_n^*[\infty]$ are not equally distributed.
 In Section~\ref{sec:stabOrigine}, we show that the aggregates above some random levels a.s.\,do not depend on particles which are sent arround the origin.
 The mixing properties of the aggregates are discussed in Section~\ref{sec:mixing} and used to deduce that $A_n^*[\infty]$ and $A_n^\dag[\infty]$ a.s.\,avoid infinitely many lines ${\Z}\times\{i\}$, $i\in \Z$.
 Section~\ref{sec:shapeTh} is devoted to the shape theorems.
 Finally, Section~\ref{sec:forest} contains the construction of the infinite volume IDLA forest that spans $\Z^2$ and whose distribution is invariant w.r.t.\,vertical translations.
-Our paper ends with three conjectures on the random forest $\mathcal{F}_\infty$ and on the random tree $\mathcal{T}_\infty$.
+Our paper ends with three conjectures on the random forest $\FF_\infty$ and on the random tree $\mathcal{T}_\infty$.

-\section{Construction and properties of $A_n[\infty]$, $A_n^*[\infty]$ and $A_n^{\dag}[\infty]$}
+\section{Construction and properties of $A_n[\infty]$, $A_n^*[\infty]$ and $A_n^\dag[\infty]$}

 Let $n\geq 1$ be fixed.
 In this section, we introduce three infinite random aggregates with sources on $I(\infty)=\{0\}\times \Z$.
-Then we give some properties of these aggregates.
+Then we give some properties of these aggregates. {Before introducing them, we state the Abelian property since it plays a crucial role.}